shtsai/networking-project/quagga/README.md

 ```
 This the above command, "10.1.0.0/16" is a prefix of IP addresses.
 "10.1.1.2" is the IP address of the router's interface that we are directly connected (within a subnet).
 This entry implies that, for all IP addresses that matches this prefix (10.1.0.0/16), route it to the this router's interface (10.1.1.2).

+However, this operation is temporary, and the routes you added won't be saved after you restart the container.

 **Congratulation, you have finished all the Quagga configurations.
 Now the whole network you created should be connected.**

 ----------------------------------------------------------------------------------------------